kambahr/go-webstandard/README.md

 ## Webstandard is a practical website template that lays down the groundwork for a full featured Go website.

-It uses native javascript with bootstrap and original Go net/http to demonstrate rendering dynamic content.
+It uses the original Go net/http along with native javascript with bootstrap/jquery to demonstrate rendering dynamic content.
 It also suggests points on security and avoiding the too many open files error.

+An image gallery is included to further show how html can be rendered via Go and placed on html pages.

 To run the website: